 Preparing for the Boom: Below is a link to the film “Preparing for the Boom,” an approximately 20 minute compilation of personal interviews, film and graphics in which people tell their stories and share their lessons about how to better prepare for energy development:

-We are working to assist communities by providing the information, training, and technical assistance they want to help them take advantage of energy related development and to prepare for the inevitable bust that will occur.
+After producing this film, Future West staff shared it with local officials in counties experiencing energy booms, to help them take advantage of energy related development and to prepare for the inevitable bust that will occur.

 Capacity and Training – Energy Development: